-But have you ever thought what would you do if you’re on the verge of leaving your home to go to study in London?
-There are many issues you need to deal with by yourself and it all seems to be difficult to handle.
+But have you ever thought about what would you do if you’re on the verge of leaving your home to go to study in London?
+There are many issues you need to deal with by yourself, and it all seems to be difficult to handle.

 Housing is one of the biggest concerns international students in London have.
 The problem is there are limited finances and plenty of expensive housing options to put in balance.
-To help you with that, below we provide you with every single information you need to have in order to find suitable accommodation during your studies in London.
+To help you with that, below we provide you with every piece of information you need to have to find suitable accommodation during your studies in London.

 Cost of Student Housing in London

-The cost varies and it depends on several factors.
-Location and your personal lifestyle will account for the most part of housing cost in London.
-Let’s break this down into more details to get you into our point.
+The cost varies, and it depends on several factors.
+Location and your personal lifestyle will account for the most part of housing costs in London.
+Let’s break this down into more details to get you to our point.

-To support this, the table below displays the averaged cost of renting in London, both in the city center and outside the city center
+To support this, the table below displays the average cost of renting in London, both in the city centre and outside the city centre

 |1 Bedroom at City Center||£1,750|